Franz Ferdinand (band): Music and art

-Stylistically, the band has been labelled as "indie rock, post-punk revival, dance-punk, dance-rock and art rock."
+Stylistically, the band has been labelled as indie rock, post-punk revival, garage rock revival, dance-rock, dance-punk, art rock, art punk and post-Britpop.
 The band is notable for its use of Russian avant-garde imagery in album and single covers designed by Matthew Cooper.
 Examples include: "You Could Have It So Much Better", which references a 1924 portrait of Lilya Brik by Alexander Rodchenko; "Take Me Out", which references One-Sixth Part of the World, also by Alexander Rodchenko; "This Fire" which references Beat the Whites with the Red Wedge by El Lissitzky; and "Michael", with single art based on A Proun by Lissitzky.
 The song "Love and Destroy" was inspired by the scene of disorder made by Margarita, a character of Michael Bulgakov's "The Master and Margarita", in the apartment of the literature critic Latunzky.

 Also, in "Outsiders", the lyrics "In seventeen years will you still be Camille, Lee Miller, Gala or whatever" are a reference to the lovers of the artists Auguste Rodin, Man Ray and Salvador Dalí.

 The band have been credited with helping to increase the popularity of men's fringed hairstyles.